binfnstats/ukb-IDEARS/README.md

 ## How to Run
-To ease the configuation, please install Anaconda and then use the conda-env.yml to create the required virutal environment.
+To ease the configuation, please install Anaconda and set this up in a virtual environment.

 1. Install Anaconda: